fortify/github-action/README.md

 <!-- START-INCLUDE:env-package.md -->

-**`EXTRA_PACKAGE_OPTS`** - OPTIONAL
+**`EXTRA_PACKAGE_OPTS` (deprecated), `PACKAGE_EXTRA_OPTS`** - OPTIONAL
 By default, this action runs `scancentral package -o package.zip` to package application source code.
 Based on the  automated build tool detection feature provided by ScanCentral Client, this default `scancentral` command is often sufficient.
-Depending on your build setup, you may however need to configure the `EXTRA_PACKAGE_OPTS` environment variable to specify additional packaging options.
+Depending on your build setup, you may however need to configure the `PACKAGE_EXTRA_OPTS` environment variable to specify additional packaging options.

-As an example, if the build file that you want to use for packaging doesn't adhere  to common naming conventions, you can configure the `-bf <custom build file>` option using the `EXTRA_PACKAGE_OPTS` environment variable.
+As an example, if the build file that you want to use for packaging doesn't adhere  to common naming conventions, you can configure the `-bf <custom build file>` option using the `PACKAGE_EXTRA_OPTS` environment variable.
 See [Command-line options for the package command](https://www.microfocus.com/documentation/fortify-software-security-center/2420/SC_SAST_Help_24.2.0/index.htm#cli/package-cmd.htm) for more information on available options.

 <!-- END-INCLUDE:env-package.md -->